 REMOTE LEARNING UPDATE

-Parents, please stay tuned to our school's online posting of all school work which, for library and music, will also be mirrored and further detailed with library lessons, materials and resources that are sent directly to you via the Parent Alert text system.
-Any imminent updates will be sent directly to Parent Alert, posted on class pages (including this page).
-Please collect all completed work in your child's homework folder.
-All work will be collected and graded when we return...
-On a personal note, I am ALWAYS available to answer questions and communicate via my school e-mail address email@example.com.
-I also welcome any student, with parent permission and guidance, who wishes to check in, to use the school e-mail if any personal need, fear or concern arises (student or parent).
-I undertsand this can be a very scary time for our little ones and our aim is to comfort, teach and transition us all to remote learning as seemlessly as possible.
+On a personal note, I am ALWAYS available to answer questions and communicate via my school e-mail address email@example.com or through the comment sections on Google Classroom.
+I also welcome any student, with parent permission and guidance, who wishes to check in, to use the school e-mail or GC comment sections if any personal need, fear or concern arises (student or parent).
+I understand this can be a very scary time for our little ones and our aim is to comfort, teach and transition us all to remote learning as seemlessly as possible.
 We are all here to help!
-Please stay safe XOXO and God bless...
+Please stay safe XOXO and God bless..

 "To have faith is to have wings."